Assessing realistic binding energies of some essential interstellar radicals with amorphous solid water. A fully quantum chemical approach: Computational details and methodology

-All the quantum chemical calculations are performed using the \texttt{Gaussian~09} and \texttt{Gaussian~16} suite of programs \citep{fris09,fris13,fris16,fris19}.
-The considered nine different structures of $\rm{[H_2O]_{20}}$ clusters are fully optimized based on DFT calculations using $\omega$B97X-D functional \citep{chai08} approach, in which the van der Waals (vdW) interaction (dispersion correction) is empirically incorporated. {The choice of $\omega$B97X-D was motivated by its demonstrated accuracy in describing systems with unpaired electrons, such as radicals.
+All the quantum chemical calculations were performed using the \texttt{Gaussian~09} and \texttt{Gaussian~16} suite of programs \citep{fris09,fris13,fris16,fris19}.
+The nine different structures of $\rm{[H_2O]_{20}}$ clusters we examined were fully optimized based on DFT calculations using the $\omega$B97X-D functional approach \citep{chai08}, in which the van der Waals interaction (dispersion correction) is empirically incorporated. {The choice of $\omega$B97X-D was motivated by its demonstrated accuracy in describing systems with unpaired electrons, such as radicals.
 The range-separated hybrid nature of this functional enables a balanced treatment of both electrostatic and dispersion interactions, which are crucial for accurately modeling radical-water complexes.
-While benchmarking against higher levels of theory is beyond the scope of this work, we acknowledge its significance and intend to address this in future studies.} A valence triple-$\zeta$ plus polarization and diffuse functions, namely 6-311+G(d,p) basis set, is adopted for the geometry optimization and the BE evaluation.
-A fully optimized electronic ground state structure, i.e., the local {minimum}, is verified to be a stationary point (having non-negative frequency) by harmonic vibrational frequency analysis.
-All the BEs are evaluated with the harmonic vibrational zero-point energy (ZPE) corrections to consider the molecular vibration at low temperatures.
-Unless otherwise stated, all the BEs reported or compared in this work are the ZPE-corrected BEs.
-The basis set superposition error (BSSE) is taken care of by the counterpoise correction (CPC) method \citep{boys70} to get an idea of the BSSE dependency of the system (see $\S$ \ref{sec:bsse}).
+While benchmarking against higher levels of theory is beyond the scope of this work, it is important and we intend to do so in future studies.} A valence triple-$\zeta$ plus polarization and diffuse functions, namely the 6-311+G(d,p) basis set, was adopted for the geometry optimization and the BE evaluation.
+We verified that a fully optimized electronic ground-state structure (i.e., the local {minimum}) is a stationary point (with a nonnegative frequency) via harmonic vibrational frequency analysis.
+All the BEs were evaluated with the harmonic vibrational zero-point energy corrections to study the molecular vibration at low temperatures.
+Unless otherwise stated, all the BEs discussed in this work are the zero-point-energy-corrected BEs.
+We corrected for the basis set superposition error (BSSE) using the counterpoise correction (CPC) method \citep{boys70} to get an idea of the BSSE dependence of the system (see Sect.~\ref{sec:bsse}).